Executive Director | Adam Smoluk, CPHR, SHRM-SCP (He/Him)

-Adam has extensive experience providing programming support to Canadian post-secondary schools, he currently serves on RRC Polytech’s Information and Cultural Industries Strategic Council, the Manitoba Institute of Trades and Technology’s micro-credential industry advisory committee.
+Adam has extensive experience providing programming support to post-secondary schools, he has been named as the Chair of the Advisory Committee overseeing of Red River College Polytechnic’s Digital Film and Media Production Post-graduate program, Chair of Assiniboine Community College’s Interactive Media Arts program’s advisory committee.
+He also currently serves on RRC Polytechnic’s Information and Cultural Industries Strategic Council, and the Manitoba Institute of Trades and Technology’s micro-credential industry advisory committee.
 He served on McMaster University’s micro-credential review committee, and he has served on a programming review committee for McMaster.
 For over a decade, Adam has served a mentor for the University of Manitoba’s Career Mentorship program.

 Adam was a recipient of the Future Leaders of Manitoba award; he was awarded an Investors Group scholarship for leadership studies at The Peter Lougheed Leadership Institute at the Banff Centre, the Manitoba Federation of Labour’s Al Cerilli scholarship, a scholarship to attend the Winnipeg Chamber of Commerce’s Leadership Winnipeg Program and an RBC Foundation scholarship to attend governance training with the Institute of Corporate Directors.